Table of Content

 Do you have white spots on your nails?
 Do you really believe they are because of calcium deficiency in your body?
-The fact that white spots on nails means calcium deficiency is a MYTH.
+The fact that white spots on nails mean calcium deficiency is a MYTH.
 World’s another oldest conspiracy.
 Which, by the way, I spent the better half of my life, blindly, believing.
 Much like most of us.
 But the reality is something else!

 What causes the white spots on your nails?